 Why Breaking Bad?

 The need for a Breaking Bad-based teaching resource becomes even more acute when taking into account the show’s popularity, and its direct appeal to undergraduate students.
 Currently, statistics provided by the Internet Movie Database (IMDB) show that Breaking Bad received its highest ratings from males and females under eighteen and between eighteen and twenty-nine years of age, precisely the age group in which most of our undergraduate students fall.
-Moreover, Breaking Bad ranks fifth in IMDB’s Top 250 TV Shows and second among one hundred shows reviewed by The Hollywood Reporter according to Duncan et. al (Forthcoming).
+Moreover, Breaking Bad ranks fifth in IMDB’s Top 250 TV Shows and second among one hundred shows reviewed by The Hollywood Reporter according to Duncan, Muchiri, and Paraschiv (2020).

 Teaching with Breaking Bad

-Duncan, Muchiri, and Paraschiv (forthcoming) provide a background to teaching principles of economics using Breaking Bad.
-All of the clips listed in their Appendix are featured on this site, but with more detailed descriptions and cross-referencing of topics.
-Since acceptance in the Journal of Economics & Finance Education, additional clips have been identified and are available on this site.
-Our hope is that educators will submit additional clips that they use in the classroom to grow this resource further.
+Whether your goal is to develop a course that requires students to watch every episode of Breaking Bad or just to add a few scenes from the show into your current curriculum, know that you are not alone.
+Duncan et al. (2020) provides a background to teaching principles of economics using Breaking Bad, and all of the clips listed in their Appendix are featured on this site, but with more detailed descriptions and cross-referencing of topics.
+Since acceptance in the Journal of Economics & Finance Education, additional clips have been identified and are available on this site and we have expanded their teaching suggestions to include additional projects and assessments.

 While these shows encompass a wide array of economic concepts, there are also online resources that aggregate clips from various movies and tv shows.
 The two largest sites are the Economics Media Library and Dirk’s Media Library.
 Beyond tv shows and movies, there are websites dedicated to country music and even Broadway shows.